TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-4.markdown

 000015e2: 60ec                      bra.b   Absolute
 ```

-The only difference with the previous section is that there is no need to load the effective address, as the vale contained in `d1` is already absolute, so the latter can be stored directly.
+The only difference with the previous section is that there is no need to load the effective address, as the value contained in `d1` is already absolute, so the latter can be stored directly.

 ## Cleanup